On Preaching and Patriotism: A Work in Progress

 Now, imagine with them what “24-Hours in the Life of God’s Kin-dom” would look like if we went “all the way.”
 For example:

-What would the tone and conversation of social media be used for if no longer used for vitriol and disseminating misinformation?
+• What would the posts, tone, and conversation on social media sound like if it wasn’t used for vitriol and misinformation?

-If that’s what God reign will look like here (aka, in our country), what do we need to be doing to make “then” become “now”?
+If that’s what God reign will look like here (aka, in our country), what do we need to be doing now to make “then” a reality?

 What needs to be a work in progress?